 When the pandemic started, a lot of folks had to telework who hadn’t before…

-Nobody knew how long it would last, so a lot of folks set up temporary work from home setups.
+Nobody knew how long it would last, so a lot of folks set up temporary work-from-home setups.
 One friend, for example, used a folding table for a desk.

 Since it’s been almost a year now, if you’re still teleworking with a temporary setup, it’s time for an upgrade.
-This is one of those teleworking tips that seems so inconsequential, but your workspace affects how you feel.
+This is one of those teleworking tips that seem so inconsequential, but your workspace affects how you feel.

 The first step is getting upgrading your desk.